This is the preliminary (or launch) version of the 2023-2024 VCU Bulletin. This edition includes all programs

 Semester course; 3 lecture hours.
 3 credits.
+Enrollment restricted to students registered in the REMS program or by permission of instructor.
 Examines the structure and function of tissues of the musculoskeletal system.
 Investigates mechanisms of healing of these tissues and explores the affects of various modalities, altered use and disease on the structure and function of musculoskeletal tissues.
-Crosslisted as: PHTY 608.

 REMS 611.
 Biomechanics of Human Motion.
 3 Hours.

 Semester course; 2 lecture and 2 laboratory hours.
 3 credits.
-Prerequisite: BIOL 205 or equivalent.
-Recommended: PHYS 201, or HPEX 374 or 373, or equivalents.
-Application of the knowledge and methods of mechanics in the study of the structure and function of the human body as applied to sport, physical activity and rehabilitation.
+Enrollment restricted to students registered in the REMS program or by permission of instructor.
+Applies knowledge and methods of mechanics in the study of the structure and function of the human body as applied to sport, physical activity and rehabilitation.
 Topics include kinematics, kinetics and methods of biomechanical analysis.
-Crosslisted as: HEMS 611.

 REMS 612.
 Advanced Biomechanics.
 3 Hours.

 Semester course; 2 lecture and 2 laboratory hours.
 3 credits.
-Prerequisite: REMS/HEMS 611 or permission of instructor.
-Designed for students in the interdisciplinary Ph.D. in Rehabilitation and Movement Science.
-Covers advanced biomechanics techniques for the evaluation and quantification of human performance.
+Prerequisite: REMS 611 or permission of instructor.
+Enrollment restricted to students registered in the REMS program or with permission of instructor.
+Applies advanced biomechanics techniques to the evaluation and quantification of human performance.
 Encourages scientific thought with practical applications.
-Crosslisted as: PHTY 612.

 REMS 660.
 Neuromuscular Performance.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
-Prerequisites: HEMS/REMS 601 and HEMS 611.
+Enrollment restricted to students registered in the REMS program or by permission of instructor.
 Examines the interrelationships between the musculoskeletal and neuromuscular systems.
 Includes examination of normal and abnormal biomechanics of the musculoskeletal system, biomechanical factors related to human performance, as well as acute and chronic adaptations of the neuromuscular system.
 Emphasizes how these principles can be applied to physical training in healthy and diseased populations and treatment and rehabilitation in the sports medicine setting.
-Crosslisted as: HEMS 660.

 REMS 665.
 Instrumentation in Motion Analysis.
 3 Hours.